 Formula Hybrid™ is a design and engineering challenge for undergraduate and graduate college and university students.
 The competition is organized by Thayer School of Engineering at Dartmouth and carries the endorsement of the Society of Automotive Engineers, Inc. (SAE) and the Institute of Electrical and Electronics Engineers, Inc. (IEEE).

 Formula Hybrid builds on the Formula SAE program and takes it to the next level.
 It adds a new layer of complexity and provides an additional technical challenge to student teams.
 Like Formula SAE events, the Hybrid competition includes an acceleration test, autocross and endurance events, as well as engineering and construction static events.
-Unlike Formula SAE, Formula Hybrid events put a greater emphasis on drive train innovation and fuel efficiency.
+Unlike Formula SAE, Formula Hybrid events put a greater emphasis on drive train innovation and energy efficiency.

-The most challenging event at the competition is the Endurance event, where all the vehicles begin having fully charged their accumulators (Batteries or Capacitors) from the grid, as is the norm for a plug-in hybrid vehicle.
+The most challenging event at the competition is the Endurance event, where all the vehicles begin having fully charged their accumulators (Batteries or Capacitors) from the grid, as is the norm for a plug-in electric vehicle.